garydsong/lovealarm/README.md

 **User Story**

-As Sam’s loverboy, I want to be able to delete or disable an alarm set for the days that we want to sleep in.
+As someone who loves Sam, I want to be able to delete or disable an alarm set for the days that we want to sleep in.

 **Acceptance Criteria**
 - [ ] Enable a subtle notification for “I’m awake” toggle.